 The Rite of the Holy Union is one of the Rites of the Metropolitan Community Churches all over the world as stated in Article III, Section C, paragraph 3 of the Universal Fellowship of Metropolitan Community Churches Bylaws and it says:

-The RITE OF HOLY UNION is the spiritual joining of two persons in a manner fitting and proper by a duly authorized clergy, Interim Pastoral Leader (Lay Pastoral Leader) of the Church, Ministry leader or Deacon or UFMCC Elders.
+The RITE OF HOLY UNION is the spiritual joining of two persons in a manner fitting and proper by a duly authorized clergy, Interim Pastoral Leader (Lay Pastoral Leader) of the Church, Ministry leader or Deacon or UFMCC Elders of an affiliated MCC Church.
 After both persons have been counseled and apprised of their responsibilities one toward the other, this rite of conferring God’s blessing may be performed.

 Freedom of Religion

-As of the present time there is no State Legislation or Jurisprudence as of yet (2017) in the Philippines recognizing the Union of people of the same sex.
-There is also such state recognition or law yet recognizing the union of Transgender persons with their partners who might be construed by society and state also as a same sex union.
+As of the present time the Family Code of the Philippines prevents the legal marriage of same sex couples (2018) in the Philippines.
+There is also no such legislation or jurisprudence yet recognizing the union of Transgender persons with their partners who might be construed by society and state also as a same sex union.

 The Holy Union conducted by Open Table MCC is a religious ceremony that blesses, celebrates and affirms the love and commitment of persons wishing to declare their vows of life-long loving partnership and loyalty to one another.

 As such, the Philippine Constitution guarantees that the Freedom of Religion is protected, in Article III, Section 5 of the Bill of Rights states that:

 No law shall be made respecting an establishment of religion, or prohibiting the free exercise thereof.
 The free exercise and enjoyment of religious profession and worship, without discrimination or preference, shall forever be allowed.
 No religious test shall be required for the exercise of civil or political rights.